jamby77/timer/docs/complex-timer-config-add-phase-ux-plan.md

   - `draftType: TimerType` (excluding `COMPLEX`)
   - `draftConfig: PhaseTimerConfig` (created via existing `createDefaultPhaseConfig`)
   - `draftName: string` (generated via `generateTimerName`)
-- `ComplexFields` should not own draft state; it only receives the final draft via the callback and performs insertion.
+- `ComplexFieldsForm` should not own draft state; it only receives the final draft via the callback and performs insertion.

 Edit mode:
 - `ComplexPhaseAddDialog` supports an edit mode that initializes draft state from an existing `ComplexPhase`.